 The long shoulders are laid back.

 FORELEGS The forelegs are straight.
-The forearms have good length, moderate
+The forearms have good length, moderate bone and

 The chest cavity is well sprung, and is deep, with plenty of lung and heart room.